emma-sjwang/BEAL/README.md

         [DGS](http://cvit.iiit.ac.in/projects/mip/drishti-gs/mip-dataset2/enter.php)
         [RIM-ONE](http://medimrg.webs.ull.es/research/downloads/)
         [Refuge](https://refuge.grand-challenge.org)

+OR you can download an already preprocessed data from this [link](https://drive.google.com/file/d/1B7ArHRBjt2Dx29a3A6X_lGhD0vDVr3sy/view?usp=sharing).
 3. You can train deeplab v3+ using mobilenetv2 or others as backbone.

     To train it, please do: